1982–83 Segunda División B

 The 1982–83 Segunda División B season was the 6th since its establishment.
 The first matches of the season were played on 4 September 1982, and the season ended on 22 May 1983.

+The division consisted of two geographic groups.
+Bilbao Athletic were the Group I champions and Granada CF were the Group II champions.

 Overview before the season

 40 teams joined the league, including one relegated from the 1981–82 Segunda División and 6 promoted from the 1981–82 Tercera División.
 The composition of the groups was determined by the Royal Spanish Football Federation, attending to geographical criteria.